-US Hipster Index Shows Vancouver, WA is the Most Hipster City in America
+US Hipster Index: Vancouver, WA the Most Hipster City in America

 Before going on, we should be clear on what hipsters are and how they guided the study.
 There’s no one prevailing definition, but common qualities are easy enough to spot.
 In brief, hipsters are a subculture of 20- to 30-somethings who position themselves as non-mainstream pioneers; free-thinkers and non-conformist conformists.
 We’ve offered our own 2-cents before, and odds are you’ve seen some in the wild yourself.